freeCodeCamp/freeCodeCamp/curriculum/challenges/english/06-quality-assurance/quality-assurance-projects/sudoku-solver.md

       assert.property(parsed, 'error');
       assert.equal(parsed.error, output);
       }"
-  - text: If the coordinate does not point to an existing grid cell, the returned value will be `{ error: 'Invalid coordinate'}`
+  - text: If the coordinate submitted to `api/check` does not point to an existing grid cell, the returned value will be `{ error: 'Invalid coordinate'}`
     testString: "async getUserInput => {
       const input = '..9..5.1.85.4....2432......1...69.83.9.....6.62.71...9......1945....4.37.4.3..6..';
       const output = 'Invalid coordinate';